Do You Need a Real Estate Agent for New Construction?

 Funding a new construction project can be more complicated than financing a traditional home purchase, but not always.
 Real estate agents have experience working with lending companies and can help you navigate the financing process.

 When buying a new construction home, the builder may require that you get a construction loan to cover the cost of materials and labor.
 Some builders may not require this, so it's always a good idea to ask upfront.
-In addition, you'll also need to acquire a mortgage to pay for the value of the home itself.
+You'll also need to acquire a mortgage to pay for the value of the home itself.

 Some lenders will combine these two loans into a construction-to-permanent loan, in which case your construction loan will become part of your mortgage at your home closing.
 This way, you only have to go through one loan closing.